Singularity of random symmetric matrices -- a combinatorial approach to improved bounds: Introduction

 The structural theorem in \cite{vershynin2014invertibility} is perhaps closer in spirit to ours, although there are many key differences, of which we mention here the most important one.
 Roughly speaking, both \cite{vershynin2014invertibility} and the present work prove the respective structural theorems by taking the union bound, over the choice of a non-zero (integer) vector which is not `very unstructured', that the matrix-vector product of $M^{1}_{n-1}$ with this vector is contained in a small prescribed set. \emph{A priori}, this union bound is over an infinite collection of vectors.
 In order to overcome this obstacle, \cite{rudelson2008littlewood,vershynin2014invertibility} adopts a geometric approach of grouping vectors on the unit sphere into a finite number of clusters based on Euclidean distances; using the union bound and a non-trivial estimate of the number of clusters to show that with very high probability, the matrix-vector product of $M^{1}_{n-1}$ with a representative of each cluster is `far' from the small prescribed set; and then, using estimates on the operator norm of $M^{1}_{n-1}$ to deduce a similar result for all other vectors in each cluster.
-Naturally, this geometric approach is very involved, and leads to additional losses at various steps (which is why \cite{vershynin2014invertibility} obtains a worse bound on $q_n$ than \cref{thm:main-thm}); however, it is worth mentioning that \cite{vershynin2014invertibility} also provides bounds not just for the probability of singularity of $M_{n}$, but also for the probability that the `least singular value' of $M_{n}$ is `very small'.
+Naturally, this geometric approach is very involved, and leads to additional losses at various steps (which is why \cite{vershynin2014invertibility} obtains a worse bound on $q_n$ than \cref{thm:main-thm}).

 In contrast, we overcome this obstacle with a completely novel and purely combinatorial approach of clustering vectors based on the residues of their coordinates modulo a large prime, and using a combinatorial notion due to Hal\'asz \cite{halasz1977estimates} to quantify the amount of additive structure in a vector (\cref{prop:structural}).
 In particular, with our approach, the analogue of the problem of `bounding the covering number of sub-level sets of regularized LCD' -- which constitutes a significant portion of \cite{vershynin2014invertibility} (see Section 7.1 there), is one of the key contributions of that work, and is also a major contributor to the sub-optimality of the final result -- can be solved more efficiently and with a short double-counting argument (see \cref{thm:counting-lemma}, which is based on joint work of the authors with Luh and Samotij in \cite{FJLS2018}, and \cref{corollary:counting}).